 Our resource materials – social, inspirational and informational – reflect what we and others in the community are doing to realise our own swimming dreams, be they adventurous, artistic, athletic, environmental, political, scientific or social.

 PLEASE DONATE TO US!

 The Outdoor Swimming Society is largely run by people giving their time and talents rather than money.
 However we do have monthly bills to pay, to keep our website and wheels turning.
-These are generally met via events, of which there is going to be some disruption in 2020 because of the coronavirus.
-If you are able to donate something to the society, please do – we appreciate this are hard times for everyone, and our team will be working hard to bring light into dark places, and share warmth and connectivity with swimmers the world over.
+These used to be met via events, and in 2020 and 2021 were met by ‘Christmas Cracker Crowdfunders.’
+We have not crowdfunded in 2022 (not the climate!) but we do still need funds to stay online.
+If you are able to donate something to the society, please do – we appreciate these are hard times for everyone, and our team will be working hard to bring light into dark places, and share warmth and connectivity with swimmers the world over.

 Our membership includes all types of swimmers, all ages, all demographics and many countries (see our About page to find out more).
 It has grown from 300 in 2006 to around 100,000 in December 2019.

 The OSS website is produced and maintained by a small family of volunteer writers, photographers and editors, providing free content to others in the community.
 Led by Creative Director Kate Rew , the site carries features, news, kit reviews, technique features and listing guides.
 It also carries a strong reference section, Survive, capturing the emerging wisdom of the outdoor swimming community.

 With 700,000 unique users a year, we consider our remit of the site is wide and various, capturing the emerging wisdom and adventures of the outdoor swimming society worldwide.
 If there is something you would like to contribute, please pitch the idea to our editor Beth Pearson.